Sapirsch/Courses/README.md

 # Introduction to python
- All queries from the Introduction to python course
+Queries from python and MATLAB courses